fiseleo/BA-Modding-Toolkit/README.md

 This feature is for creating new Mods, such as quickly packaging modified assets into Bundle files.

+### 资源提取 (Asset Extractor)
+1. Drag and drop or browse to select the Bundle file to extract assets from
+2. Select an output directory, the program will automatically create a subdirectory named after the Bundle file
+3. Check the asset types to extract in the settings window
+4. Click the "开始提取" (Start Extraction) button, the program will automatically extract the specified types of assets

+This feature is for extracting assets from existing Bundle files for modification or analysis.

+### JP/GB转换 (JP/GB Conversion)
+Conversion between JP server format (two files) and Global server format (one file).

+#### JP -> Global Conversion
+1. Select the Global server Bundle file (as the base file)
+2. Select the JP TextAsset Bundle and Texture2D Bundle files
+3. Click the "开始转换" (Start Conversion) button, the program will extract assets from the two JP server Bundles and merge them into the Global server version file

+#### Global -> JP Conversion
+1. Select the Global server Bundle file (source file)
+2. Select the JP TextAsset Bundle and Texture2D Bundle files (as template)
+4. Click the "开始转换" (Start Conversion) button, the program will split the Global server format Bundle into the two JP server Bundle files

 ## Developing

 The author's programming skills are limited, welcome to provide suggestions or issues, and also welcome to contribute code to improve this project.